Most voters will tell you they’re turned off by negative campaign mailers and ads.

 So if you do, you now have the guidelines I use when making those decisions with my candidates when it comes to going on the attack against an opponent.

-Just remember, you don’t always have to “go negative,” but if you do, you’re actually doing a favor for the members of you community by providing this important information about your opponent.
+But if you do, you’re actually doing a service for the members of your community by providing this important information about your opponent.

 Additionally, if you need to go negative the attack needs to fit in with your campaign’s overall messaging.